Rajanna: Plot

 Mallamma is supposed to meet Nehru on the first of next month when he meets commoners to hear their problems.
 However, Mallamma is overthrown by the crowd and is injured in the scuffle leaving her unable to meet Nehru.
 She sings in a sad mood but is heard by Shyama Shastri, a friend of Nehru and great carnatic musician who offers her a chance to sing in the competition arranged on the account of Nehru's birthday on November 14 which would be attended by him.
 Mallamma writes to Kulkarni about the events, continuing her stay at Sammakka's residence but the letter reaches Dorasani, who abducts Mallamma by beating Samakka and her husband, black and blue and capturing Mallamma in a room with Kulkarni as Dorasani desires to kill them after the competition ends to cruelly enjoy her desperation to attend the competition.

 That night, Mallamma gets to listen about her father's story from Kulkarni.
-Rajanna fought against the British Raj in India and though after gaining independence, the Hyderabad state's King of Nizam refused to be merged with India leaving the citizens to be oppressed under aristocratic rule.
-Rajanna returned to his hometown, Nelakondapalli and learnt about the miseries faced by the natives under suppressive landlords.
+Rajanna fought against the British Raj in India and after gaining independence, the Hyderabad state's King of Nizam refused to be merged with India leaving the citizens to be oppressed under aristocratic rule.
+Rajanna returned to his hometown, Nelakondapalli learned about the miseries faced by the natives under suppressive landlords.
 He radicalized them to massacre the oppressors and sliced off the hand of a Zamindar for misbehaving with a woman named Lacchamma.
-When the Zamindar to returned to avenge, Rajanna motivated Lacchamma to kill him herself creating a spark of revolution and bravery.
-The revolution spreaded and unable to suppress the revolt, the local Zamindars consulted Razakars.
+When the Zamindar returned for avenge, Rajanna motivated Lacchamma to kill him herself creating a spark of revolution and bravery.
+The revolution spread and it was impossible to suppress the revolt, the local Zamindars consulted Razakars.
 Rajanna married Lacchamma and they had a daughter Mallamma.
 Rajanna succumbed to the revolution along with his four companions of different races united by their identity of belonging to same nation.
 After Rajanna's death, Lacchamma was hunted down by the Zamindars but she managed to save her daughter before dying by leaving her on a boat in the river.
 Sambayya took over Mallamma and raised her as his own.

 At present, Mallamma escapes the shed and manages to reach the competition and though the contest ends, she receives a chance to sing her heart out and requests Nehru to free her hometown impressing him with her patriotism.
 Nehru drives away Dorasani and helps the town develop which later is shown to have a statue of Rajanna, garlanded by Mallamma.